 Large T-waves occur in several conditions such as hyperkalemia, early repolarization and male/female pattern.
-However, ischemia may cause very large symmetric T-waves with broad base (on the contrary to hyperkalemia which causes large T-waves with narrow base).
+However, ischemia may cause very large symmetric T-waves with a broad base (on the contrary to hyperkalemia which causes large T-waves with a narrow base).
 Such hyperacute T-waves (Figure 2, panel B) occur within seconds after total occlusion of a coronary artery and usually resolve within minutes (they are succeeded by ST-segment elevations).
 Hence, hyperacute T-waves are the first ECG change in STE-ACS/STEMI.
-Since they are short lived it is uncommon to encounter them in clinical practice.
+Since they are short-lived it is uncommon to encounter them in clinical practice.
 Recall that T-waves should not exceed 10 mm in chest leads and 5 mm in limb leads.

 de Winter’s sign (persistent hyperacute T-wave syndrome)

-As mentioned above hyperacute T-waves have short duration.
-There is one alarming exception, namely de Winter’s sign, in which hyperacute T-waves persist for hours and they are accompanied by ST-segment depressions with upsloping ST-segments.
+As mentioned above hyperacute T-waves have a short duration.
+There is one alarming exception, namely de Winter’s sign, in which hyperacute T-waves persist for hours and are accompanied by ST-segment depressions with upsloping ST-segments.
 This syndrome, which is a sign of proximal LAD occlusion, was reported in 2008.
 The ST-segment depressions are 1–3 mm deep in V1–V6, with an upsloping ST-segment that continues in hyperacute T-waves.
 This pattern has been reported to occur in 2% of patients undergoing acute PCI towards LAD.
 Refer to Figure 5.

 If patients with previously known T-wave inversions (verified on previous ECG recordings) display normalization of these inversions during chest pain, one must suspect myocardial ischemia.
 This phenomenon, in which inverted T-waves become normalized, is referred to as pseudonormalization and it strongly suggests ischemia.
 Importantly, this rule applies regardless of the cause of the T-wave inversions (left bundle branch block, left ventricular hypertrophy, pre-excitation, right bundle branch block, right ventricular hypertrophy, pacemaker etc).
-In case of left bundle branch block, pseudonormalization (occurs in V5, V6, aVL and I) is almost diagnostic for myocardial ischemia.
-Similarly, patients who have developed T-wave inversions after ischemia/infarction, may actually develop pseudonormalization of these in case of re-ischemia/re-infarction.
+In the case of left bundle branch block, pseudonormalization (occurs in V5, V6, aVL and I) is almost diagnostic for myocardial ischemia.
+Similarly, patients who have developed T-wave inversions after ischemia/infarction may actually develop pseudonormalization of these in case of re-ischemia/re-infarction.